gabrielademarchi/true_or_false_game/README.md

 # True or False Game

 First project using OOP.
 True or False game with general knowledge questions.
-*Questions from the Open Trivia Database API https://opentdb.com/*
+*Questions from the Open Trivia Database https://opentdb.com/*

 Concepts used:
 <ul>